hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

 new icon will automatically appear on your lab launcher to start a notebook with that kernel.

+.. _jupyterlab_pure_module_env:

 Pure module environment
 ~~~~~~~~~~~~~~~~~~~~~~~

-In the app resource form, besides the :ref:`shared resources
+In the resources form, besides the :ref:`shared resources <shared_resources>`,
-<shared_resources>`, you can also choose between different 'Toolchain and Python
+you can also choose between different 'Toolchain and Python versions' from a
-versions' from a drop-down menu.
+drop-down menu.
 An example would be '2023a and
 ``Python/3.11.3-GCCcore-12.3.0``'.
 Based on that choice, the corresponding
 JupyterLab module will be loaded together with its dependencies (such as the
 listed Python module).